kreativ-anders/R-nkman/README.md

-# Rankman
+# Rænkman

-Rankman is a super easy survey tool to create rankings only.
+Rænkman is a super easy survey tool to create rankings only.
 A very handy feature is to split options to dedicated users so they cannot rank their own options.
 Feel free to check it out on [rankman.de](https://rankman.de/)

 ## Usage

-Rankman is based on [Kirby](https://getkirby.com/), so check out this rep as well.
+Rænkman is based on [Kirby](https://getkirby.com/), so check out this rep as well.

 ## Contributing